devtron-labs/devtron/docs/user-guide/global-configurations/pull-image-digest.md

 ## Introduction

-Devtron offers the option to [pull container images using digest](../creating-application/workflow/cd-pipeline.md#pull-container-image-with-image-digest).
+Devtron offers the option to pull container images using digest.
+Refer [CD Pipeline - Image Digest](../creating-application/workflow/cd-pipeline.md#pull-container-image-with-image-digest) to know the purpose it serves.

 Though it can be enabled by an application-admin for a given CD Pipeline, Devtron also allows super-admins to enable pull image digest at environment level.

 This helps in better governance and less repetitiveness if you wish to manage pull image digest for multiple applications across environments.